topiaruss/eea.docker.zeoserver/Readme.md

 ### Extend the image with a custom configuration file

-Additionaly, in case you need to considerably change the base configuration of this image, you can extend it with your configuration.
+Additionally, in case you need to considerably change the base configuration of this image, you can extend it with your configuration.
 You can write Dockerfile like this

     FROM eeacms/zeoserver